Emory Rounds: Career

 Rounds served as an ethics attorney at the United States Department of Commerce and in the Judge Advocate General's Office in the U.S. Navy, where he attained the rank of Commander.

 Rounds served as an ethics counsel for six years in the White House Counsel's Office during the administration of George W. Bush, and subsequently served as an associate counsel at the U.S. Office of Government Ethics.

 On February 8, 2018, President Donald Trump announced his intent to nominate Rounds to the office of Director of the Office of Government Ethics for a term of five years.
+He stepped down on July 12, 2023 after his term ended.

 Personal life

 Rounds is a graduate of King Philip Regional High School, in Wrentham, Massachusetts.
 He earned his BA in English from the University of Massachusetts Amherst, and his Juris Doctor from the University of Akron.

-He is married with five children, and is a resident of southern Maine - a state he always desired to return to following a tour stationed at Brunswick Naval Air Station during the 1980s.
-Rounds is a great fan of New England sports franchises, especially the New England Patriots and the Boston Red Sox.
+He is married with five children, and is a resident of southern Maine.